cromanpa94/skinny-bones-jekyll/Teaching/index.md

 ---

+## Teaching phylosophy

+I will include more details on this regard soon!

+## Teaching experience

+## Student evaluations

-Below are Teaching Course Evaluations of courses I taught between 2016 and 2019.
+Below are the answers to three short questions from Teaching Course Evaluations for multiple courses I taught between 2016 and 2019.
 No TCEs were available during 2020 given COVID pandemic.
-I'm including any comments concerning with my performance as instructor. *No comments were filtered out*  and student's identities are completely anonymous (even for me!).

-*Please note that I first moved to the US in 2016 (July).
-I taught my first couse in August of the same year, which was my first time teaching an undergraduate-level course and speaking publictly in English*
+I'm including any comments concerning with my performance as instructor. *No comments were filtered out*  and student's identities are completely anonymous (even for me!). *Please note that I taught my first couse in August 2016 which was also my first time speaking publictly in English.
+I moved to the US roughly one month before*

 ## What did you especially like about this section?